KitbogaCodeville/kitboga-codeville/Unofficial/CSharp/Scam Breaker/README.md

 I'm going to make a GUI editor for the easy edit.
 This program is made by me, and me only.
 I really hope [Kitboga](https://www.twitch.tv/kitboga) uses this for his scambaits.
 I'd appreciate some feedback..
-[Tweet me](https://www.twitter.com/0x000T) at I hope you enjoy some fun times with this lil' program.
+[Tweet me](https://www.twitter.com/0x000T) I hope you enjoy some fun times with this lil' program.